sharpvik/sema/README.md

 The `sema` command will help you follow these guidelines with no effort on your part to memorise labels or double-check things.

-## 🚨 Major Version Bump Notice

-### Breaking Changes for `v2.0.0`

-1. Commit hooks are no longer supported due to cross-platform support issues.

-### Install with Homebrew

-From now on, you can install `sema` using Homebrew.
-Follow through to the [Installation](#install) section to learn more!

 ## 🌎 Contents

 1. [Format](#format)